hantsy/spring-reactive-sample/docs/data-r2dbc.md

 [{"id":1,"title":"post one","content":"content of post one"},{"id":2,"title":"Post one","content":"The content of post one"},{"id":3,"title":"Post tow","content":"The content of post tow"}]
 ```

-Awesome! it works.
+Awesome! it works well.

 OK, let's move forward.

-Spring Data R2dbc also provide test slice `@DataR2dbcTest` which use test your R2dbc related facilities without load all configurations.
+Spring Data R2dbc also provide a  `@DataR2dbcTest` for test slice purpose which is use for testing your R2dbc related facilities without load all configurations.

 ```java
 @DataR2dbcTest